EasyApache 4 Containers

 Note:

 • The system creates the /etc/containers/storage.conf file if it does not already exist.
-However, it will not write over an existing file.
+However, it will not overwrite an existing file.
 You must edit the file manually to resolve this error.

-• If the kernal overlayfs driver is not installed on your system, install it with the following command:
+• If the kernel overlayfs driver is not installed on your system, install it with the following command:

 apt install fuse-overlayfs